mrzhaojyi/Data-Driven-Anomaly-Detection/index.md

 <br />

 # Principal Component Analysis (PCA)

+Principal Component Analysis (PCA), one of the most popular dimensionality reduction techniques used in machine learning.
+Applications of PCA and its variants are ubiquitous.
+Thus, a through understanding of PCA is considered essential to start one’s journey into machine learning.
+In this and subsequent posts, we will first briefly discuss relevant theory of PCA.
+Then we will implement PCA from scratch without using any built-in function.
+This will give us an idea as to what happens under the hood when a built-in function is called in any software environment.
+Simultaneously, we will also show how to use built-in commands to obtain results.
+Finally, we will reproduce the results of a popular paper on PCA.
+Including all this in a single post will make it very very long.
+Therefore, the post has been divided into three parts.
+Readers totally familiar with PCA should read none and leave this page immediately to save their precious time.
+Other readers, who have a passing knowledge of PCA and want to see different implementations, should pick and choose material from different parts as per their need.
+Absolute beginners should start with Part-I and work their way through gradually.
+Beginners are also encouraged to explore the references at the end of this post for further information.
+Here is the outline of different parts:

 <div  align="center">
  <img src="img/pic_sch_01.jpg" width = "500" height = "400" alt="Bearing Fault Detection" align=center /> <br />
  <font> Fig.4 Results of PCA Cluster </font> <br />
 </div>

 <br />
+Projection using normal PCA doesn't segregate different classes.
+Sometimes by scaling the data before applying PCA gives better results.
+Let's try that next.

 # Kernel Principal Component Analysis (KPCA)

+In the field of multivariate statistics, kernel principal component analysis (kernel PCA)[1] is an extension of principal component analysis (PCA) using techniques of kernel methods.
+Using a kernel, the originally linear operations of PCA are performed in a reproducing kernel Hilbert space.

 <div  align="center">
  <img src="img/pic_sch_01.jpg" width = "500" height = "400" alt="Bearing Fault Detection" align=center /> <br />